-Prerequisite: ACCT 105 highly recommended An introduction to the steps in the accounting cycle; accounting for merchandise; the adjusting process-deferrals and accruals; financial statements; cash transactions; receivables, inventories and internal controls.
-This course is the first in a three-course series designed for all accounting and business majors.
-(Formerly BUS 251) (F,W) SE
+Prerequisite: ACCT 105 highly recommended An introduction to the steps in the accounting cycle; accounting for marchandise; the adjusting process deferrals and accruals:

+for merchandise; the adjusting process-deferrals and accruals; financial statements; cash transactions; receivables, inventories and internal controls.
+This course is the first in a three-course series designed for all accounting and business majors. {formerly BUS 251}(F, W) SE